Saief1999/CheatSheets/swing-videos.md

 **IMPORTANT** :

-- The Method name **Should match** the attribute name when Asking for the bean.
+-  The attribute name **Should match** the method name when requesting the bean.